AutoConfig Job Types

 ---|---|---|---|

-Results for addPairs jobs can be simulated using ticker data you've collected yourself.
-Self-collection is needed because the type of historic data AutoConfig uses is not publicly available.
+jobs can be simulated using ticker data you have collected.
+Self-collection is necessary because the type of historical data AutoConfig uses is not publicly available.

 "30-secs": {